muhammedtariq741/agentic-ragF1-Prodapt/README.md

 ### The Agent Loop (`main.py` → `F1Agent.run()`)

-The core loop is ~130 lines of Python.
-It:

 1. **Receives** a user question
 2. **Builds** a context prompt with the scratchpad memory and all prior tool results
 3. **Calls the LLM** (Groq Llama-3.3-70B) to decide: which tool to call, or return `final_answer`